Skip to main content

 Date Posted: January 27, 2026

-While there may’ve been some side-eyes given the location of Michigan Farm Bureau’s 2026 Voice of Agriculture Conference, the event’s Friday-afternoon tour slate dispelled any notion that metro Detroit wasn’t ready for its ag-themed spotlight.
+While there may’ve been some raised eyebrows given the location of Michigan Farm Bureau’s 2026 Voice of Agriculture Conference, the event’s Friday-afternoon tour slate dispelled any notion that metro Detroit wasn’t ready for its ag-themed spotlight.

 Four tour options gave conference-goers a tough choice; some couples wisely chose to divide and conquer, splitting up to take in as much content as possible that afternoon.